ChrisBuilds/terminaltexteffects/docs/showroom.md

 ## Unstable

-Spawns characters jumbled, explodes them to the edge of the output area, then reassembles them.
+Spawns characters jumbled, explodes them to the edge of the canvas, then reassembles them.

 ![Demo](./img/effects_demos/unstable_demo.gif)